Visas, documents, and passports

 Did you know the Schengen area is the world’s largest free travel area?

-Keep in mind, however, that not all countries in the European Union are part of the Schengen area.
-Different rules will apply when entering Ireland and Cyprus since they do not belong to the Schengen area.
-Additionally, please review the UK entry regulations, as it is no longer part of the Schengen area.
+Keep in mind, however, that not all countries in the European Union are part of the Schengen Area.
+Different rules will apply when entering Ireland and Cyprus since they do not belong to the Schengen Area.
+Additionally, please ensure to review the entry regulations for the UK, as it is no longer part of the European Union.

 What is a Schengen visa?